Bowl Championship Series: History leading to the creation and dissolution of the BCS

 For example, in 1991, the University of Miami Hurricanes and the University of Washington Huskies both finished the regular season undefeated and were considered the strongest teams in the nation.
-Since the Huskies were locked into the Rose Bowl as the Pac-10 Conference champion against Big Ten champion Michigan, they could not play then-independent Miami, who played in the Orange Bowl.
+Since the Huskies were locked into the Rose Bowl as the Pac-10 Conference champion against Big Ten champion Michigan, they could not play Big East member Miami, who played in the Orange Bowl.
 Both teams won their bowl games convincingly and shared the national championship, Miami winning the Associated Press poll and Washington earning the top spot in the Coaches Poll.
 A split national championship has happened on several occasions since then as well (1997, 2003).
 (See: NCAA Division I FBS National Football Championship for a compilation of past "national champions" since 1869.)

 Other teams have won the national championship despite playing presumably weaker schedules than other championship contenders.
 The BYU Cougars ended the 1984 season as the only undefeated and untied team in the nation, and the nine-time defending champions of the Western Athletic Conference.
 The Cougars opened the season with a 20–14 victory over No. 3 Pittsburgh, and won the Holiday Bowl against a 6–5 Michigan team that had been ranked as high as No. 2 that season.
 As the No. 4 ranked team at the end of the regular season, Washington was offered a slot against BYU in the Holiday Bowl; Washington declined, preferring instead to play in the more lucrative Orange Bowl where they beat No. 2 Oklahoma to complete a Pac-10 sweep of New Year's Day bowls (with USC winning the Rose Bowl and UCLA winning the Fiesta Bowl).
-Washington (11–1) was voted No. 2 following the bowl season with their only blemish a late season loss at Pac-10 champ USC.
+Washington (11–1) was voted No. 2 following the bowl season with their only blemish a late season loss at Pac-10 champion USC.
 Coupled with winning its last 11 games in 1983, BYU finished the 1984 season with a 24-game winning streak.
 Several coaches and reporters claimed that BYU had not played a legitimate schedule and should not be recognized as national champion.
 Not only was Pittsburgh the only ranked team the Cougars faced all season, but at the time BYU played in the mid-major WAC.
 Nonetheless, BYU was a near-unanimous choice as national champion in final polls.

-To address these problems, five conferences, six bowl games, and leading independent Notre Dame joined forces to create the Bowl Coalition, which was intended to force a de facto "national championship game" between the top two teams.
+To address these problems, five conferences, six bowl games, and leading independent Notre Dame joined forces to create the Bowl Coalition, which was intended to force a de facto "national championship game" between the top two eligible teams in the rankings.
 By entirely excluding all the other conferences, the Bowl Coalition also made it impossible for a non-Bowl Coalition team to win a national championship.
 This system was in place from the 1992 season through the 1994 season.
 While traditional tie-ins between conferences and bowls remained, a team would be released to play in another bowl if it was necessary to force a championship game.